absynce/absynce.github.io/posts/elm-blog-github-part-2.md

 </html>
 ```

-In this case both the `h1` and the text have a single parent element, `body`.
+In this case both the `h1` and the text "Here's what I..." have a single parent element, `body`.
 Let's apply this to the Elm application.

 ## Step 3 - Wrap the elements in the `body`